-Please note: effective Feb.
-16, 2021, New York surrogacy laws have been drastically changed to allow for gestational surrogacy in the state!
-We're working hard to compile all of the important information you need regarding New York surrogacy laws.
-Stay tuned while we update this page.
+Please note: Effective Feb.
+16, 2021, New York surrogacy laws have been drastically changed to allow for compensated gestational surrogacy in the state!

 New York Surrogacy Laws